hashicorp/terraform-provider-azurerm/website/docs/r/virtual_hub_ip.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Virtual Hub IP Configuration.
-Changing this forces a new resource to be created.
+* `name` - (Required) The name which should be used for this Virtual Hub IP.

-* `resource_group_name` - (Required) The name of the Resource Group where the Virtual Hub IP Configuration should exist.
 Changing this forces a new resource to be created.

 * `virtual_hub_id` - (Required) The ID of the Virtual Hub within which this ip configuration should be created.
 Changing this forces a new resource to be created.